-The Nordic countries implemented national vaccination campaigns against COVID-19 from 27 December 2020, providing free vaccinations to all residents.
-Phased distribution plans were implemented prioritizing vaccination of individuals at highest risk of COVID-19 complications (nursing home residents, healthcare workers, older age).
+The Nordic countries implemented national vaccination campaigns against COVID-19 from December 27, 2020, providing free vaccinations to all residents.
+Phased distribution plans were implemented prioritizing vaccination of individuals at the highest risk of COVID-19 complications and frontline personnel (nursing home residents, healthcare workers, and elderly).
 Denmark, Finland and Norway almost exclusively used mRNA vaccines after full or partial discontinuation of AZD1222 in March 2021 due to serious but rare events of thrombosis with thrombocytopenia.
 Sweden used AZD1222 for a majority of the population older than 64 years and mRNA vaccines in other age groups.
 Ad26.COV2.S has seen very limited use.
 The Nordic countries have vaccinated around 6 times more individuals with BNT162b2 than with mRNA-1273.